thegrizzlylabs/geniusscan-sdk-demo/README.md

 # Description

-These sample scanning applications demonstrate the capability of the [Genius Scan SDK](https://www.thegrizzlylabs.com/document-scanner-sdk/) and how you can integrate it into your Android, Cordova, React Native and Flutter applications.
+These sample scanning applications demonstrate the capability of the [Genius Scan SDK](https://geniusscansdk.com) and how you can integrate it into your Android, Cordova, React Native and Flutter applications.

-**Developping an iOS application?**
+**Developing an iOS application?**

->Request a demo package from [our website](https://www.thegrizzlylabs.com/document-scanner-sdk/) to obtain a demo package containing the native iOS SDK (Objective-C libraries) and its demo applications.
+>Request a demo from [our website](https://geniusscansdk.com) to obtain a package containing the native iOS SDK (Objective-C libraries) and its demo applications.

 # Content